19 fun things to do this February half-term

 Whether you fancy getting outside for some fresh air, or keeping dry with indoor activities, here's our pick of great things to do with your kids in Winchester during February half-term 2026.

-Read: Your full guide to February half-term in Winchester
+Read: Our full guide to February half-term in Winchester

 Warm up in the sunshine

-Whatever the weather outside, the sun will be shining inside Winchester Cathedral this February half-term.
-A giant art installation - a seven-metre sculpture of the Sun - will be suspended inside the ancient space from 30 January until 1 March.
+Wondering what indoor activities there are in Winchester this February half-term?
+Whatever the weather outside, the sun will be shining inside Winchester Cathedral.
+A giant art installation - a seven-metre sculpture of the Sun - is being suspended inside the ancient space until 1 March.
 There's also a brand new Sun, Moon, Stars and More!
 Interactive Family Trail, which is aimed at children aged between 5 and 11.
 The trail will explore ways the sun, moon and stars decorate the cathedral and includes a series of stellar challenges.

 Here comes the Sun at Winchester Cathedral.
 Open every day in half-term.